ATRACKCS/ATRACKCS/README.md

 -----
 ## Acknowledgements

-This research was funded by the University of Iowa and the Colombian Ministry of Science, Technology and Innovation (MINCIENCIAS) through the project: “Implementación de un sistema de investigación y pronóstico meteorológico de corto plazo con el modelo WRF, para apoyo a sistemas de comando y control de la Fuerza Aérea Colombiana” (code 1115-852-70955) with funds from “Patrimonio Autónomo Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación, Fondo Francisco José de Caldas”.
+This research was funded by the University of Iowa.
+The development of the new version of ATRACKCS benefited from valuable discussions and insights provided byJhayron S. Pérez Carrasquilla.
+Appreciation is also extended to the co-authors of version 1.0.0 of ATRACKCS for their foundational contributions.